Palace of Culture and Science in Warsaw is the highest and most ...czytaj więcej

 The fun takes 40 minutes

-The interactive exhibition created in the Planetarium Toruń dedicated to the planet Earth is intended for school groups and individuals.
-The central element is the illuminated and rotating model of the globe with a diameter of 2,15 m, showing the appearance of the Earth from space.
+An interactive exhibition devoted to the planet of the Earth, created at Planetarium Toruń, is intended for school groups and individuals.
+The centerpiece is an illuminated and rotating model of the globe with a diameter of 2,15 m, showing the appearance of the Earth from space.

 The exhibition corresponds to m.in. for questions: